radius-project/docs/docs/content/operations/managing-envs/workspaces/_index.md

     ```
     After creating an environment, Radius writes the environment configuration details to your local configuration file `/.rad/config.yaml`

-1. Verify that your config.yaml contains your workspace configuration. (e.g. via `rad workspace show`).
+1. Verify that your config.yaml contains your workspace configuration.
 It should look like below

     ```bash
     workspaces: